Logg-y/magicgen/docs.md

  * This becomes an invalid modifier for spells with an aoe of X% of the battlefield.
 \#givecloudsfx
  * Changes the explosion sfx of the spell to something appropriate for a cloud of that path.
 Intended to go with modifiers that change a spell into a cloud spell (and increase effect number appropriately).
+\#reqdamaging
+ * If 0, the spell cannot have a damaging effect number.
+If any value greater than zero, the spell must have a damaging effect number.
+If left untouched or set to -1, no limit is imposed.

 ## Secondary Effects